mantlenetworkio/mantle-tutorial/standard-bridge-custom-token/README.md

 3. Edit `.env` to set the deployment parameters:

    - `MNEMONIC`, the mnemonic for an account that has enough ETH for the deployment.
-   - `L1_ALCHEMY_KEY`, the key for the alchemy application for a Goerli endpoint.
+   - `MANTLE_TESTNET_RPC`, Mantle Testnet endpoint RPC URL.
-   - `L2_ALCHEMY_KEY`, the key for the alchemy application for an Mantle Goerli endpoint.
+   - `MANTLE_MAINNET_RPC`, Mantle Mainnet endpoint RPC URL.
    - `L1_TOKEN_ADDRESS`, the address of the L1 ERC20 which you want to bridge.
-The default value, [`0x1093046259F62fc6dDEa6ba31E2F03Fd840082ec`](https://goerli.etherscan.io/address/0x1093046259F62fc6dDEa6ba31E2F03Fd840082ec) is a test ERC-20 contract on Goerli that lets you call `faucet` to give yourself test tokens.
+The default value, [`0xeE7Bf96bFd25931976F45a16C4483d336169Bc0F`](https://goerli.etherscan.io/address/0xee7bf96bfd25931976f45a16c4483d336169bc0f) is a test ERC-20 contract on Goerli that lets you call `faucet` to give yourself test tokens.

 4. Open the hardhat console.